coderamen666/srd-v3.5-md/epic/epic-spells.md

 Spells using the *transform* seed change the subject into another form of creature or object.
-The new form can range in size from Diminutive to one size larger than the subject's normal form.
+The new form can range in size from Diminutive to one size larger than the subject’s normal form.
 For each additional increment of size change, increase the Spellcraft DC by +6.
 If the caster wants to transform a nonmagical, inanimate object into a creature of his or her type or transform a creature into a nonmagical, inanimate